 'If the tyres suddenly go quiet, you could be on ice with very little grip.
 Be very smooth and back off the speed, but don't brake.'

-'Try not to look directly at the sun if you can avoid it; use the sun visor, and if you're struggling to see clearly, slow down,' Peter cautions.
+Peter agrees.
+'Try not to look directly at the sun if you can avoid it; use the sun visor, and if you're struggling to see clearly, slow down,' he says.

-'Make sure the wipers are in good condition, and be sure to clean the wipers when you clean the windscreen,' Peter recommends.
+'Make sure the wipers are in good condition, and be sure to clean them when you clean the windscreen,' says Peter.
 'Put good stuff, a proprietary screen washer additive, in the washer bottle to avoid smearing.
 If the rain is so hard that the wipers aren't clearing it, slow down more.
 If the wipers start aquaplaning across the windscreen, you're going too fast for the conditions.'

 If you do get caught in a sudden rainstorm, be ready to react, says Kevin.

 In winter, cyclists and other road users will be dealing with the same conditions as you.
-Only overtake if it is absolutely safe to do so, and when you do, give cyclists as much space as you would a car.
+Only overtake if it's absolutely safe to do so, and when you do, give cyclists as much space as you would a car.